-Strategic planning is systematic process of envisioning a desired future of you small business and translating this vision into broadly defined goals and actions plans to achieve them.
+Strategic planning is a systematic process of envisioning a desired future of you small business and translating this vision into broadly defined goals and actions plans to achieve them.
 It aligns your resources to carry out the action plans.
-In addition, strategic planning ensures that everyone in your small business is on the same page on the direction and future of the your small business.
+In addition, strategic planning ensures that everyone in your small business is on the same page on the direction and future of the small business.

 Read more about strategic planning here: Basic Strategic Planning and Key Statements for Small Businesses.
 The outcome of the strategic planning process is normally documented in the business plan: Read Outline of Business Plan for Small Businesses.

 The strategic planning process is an iterative process consisting of three steps:

 - Visualize – Where do your small business want to be?

 - Analyze – Where are your small business now?